julianhoratschek/dotter/README.md

 :paperclip: Automatic management of symlinks on your system to have all programs always find their respective config-files

+:blue_heart: Non-Destructive.
+None of the original files are deleted or removed

 :recycle: Use a version-management system of your choice to manage all of your config-files in one place